MargaritaAtr/NikolTroyan/README.md

 <br>

 -  When I initially ran HTML files through the W3C validator, it found a few errors, such as not closing anchors in the footer.
-Once added a closing tag, the issue was resolved.
+Once added a closing tags, the issue was resolved.

 - The same was with CSS validator.
 Initially, It has been identified that social media anchors in the footer were missing aria-labels attributes, which provides a way to place a descriptive text label for the links.
 It is required if the links are no-visible on the page; the text labels describe them.
 Once the attributes have been added, the validator has not found any errors.